DTJF/fbdoc/src/doc/Usage.md

 both, an installation of a C tool-chain and some source code with documentation comments in the tool-chain's syntax.

-The easiest way to get started is to use Doxygen and the fb-doc sourc code.
+The easiest way to get started is to use Doxygen and the \Proj sourc code.
 In that case you can skip the next section.